mlflow/mlflow/examples/deployments/huggingface/README.md

-## Example route configuration for Huggingface Text Generation Inference
+## Example endpoint configuration for Huggingface Text Generation Inference

 [Huggingface Text Generation Inference (TGI)](https://huggingface.co/docs/text-generation-inference/index) is a comprehensive toolkit designed for deploying and serving Large Language Models (LLMs) efficiently.
 It offers optimized support for various popular open-source LLMs such as Llama, Falcon, StarCoder, BLOOM, and GPT-Neo.
 TGI comes with various built-in optimizations and features, such as: